darktable-org/dtdocs/content/special-topics/opencl/setting-up.md

 At system startup the required device special files (`/dev/nvidia*`) need to be created.
 If this does not happen on your system by default, the easiest way to set them up and make sure all modules are loaded is by installing the `nvidia-modprobe` package.

-A user account that needs to make use of OpenCL from within darktable must have read/write access to NVIDIA's device special files.
+A user account that needs to make use of OpenCL from within Ansel must have read/write access to NVIDIA's device special files.
 On some systems these files allow world read-write access by default, which avoids permission issues but might be debatable in terms of system security.
 Other systems restrict the access to a user group, e.g. “video”.
 In this case your user account has to be member of that group.

 To summarise, the packages that needed to be installed in this specific case were: